dart-lang/language/working/2509-private-named-parameters/feature-specification.md

     named, this then avoids the compile-time error that would otherwise be reported for a private named parameter.*

-*   The local variable in the initializer list scope of C is *p*. *In the initializer list, the private name is used.
+*   The name of the local variable in the initializer list scope of C is *p*.
+    *In the initializer list, the private name is used.
 Inside the body of the constructor, uses of *p* refer to the field, not the parameter.*

 *   If the parameter is an initializing formal, then it initializes a